tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** One last wheel spin.
 Oooh, an SSR Ame!
-You won the 50/50, no pity.

 Ame's actually been bouncing around quite a bit this season.
 Attended Bangkok on a team called Gaozu, spent the middle of the season with the Yakutou Brothers, and finally returned to Xtreme starting with Wallachia S3.